-The White Ribbon Campaign in Ireland is led by Men’s Development Network and this is your one stop shop for all information about White Ribbon Ireland, how to get involved in the campaign and all our latest information and activities.
+The White Ribbon Campaign in Ireland is led by Men’s Development Network and this is your portal for all information about White Ribbon Ireland, how to get involved in the campaign and all our latest information and activities.

-Critically, the letter also calls on them to urge Government to ratify ILO Convention No. 190 on Violence and harassment in the workplace.
-It is co-signed by MDN/White Ribbon Ireland, ActionAid Ireland, the Munster Technological University and the Irish Congress of Trade Unions.
+Critically, the letter also called on them to urge Government to ratify ILO Convention No. 190 on Violence and harassment in the workplace.
+It was co-signed by MDN/White Ribbon Ireland, ActionAid Ireland, the Munster Technological University and the Irish Congress of Trade Unions.

 Colm Kelly Ryan's video message for TDs and Senators ahead of International White Ribbon Day 2021.
 Each member of the Oireachtas received a letter and white ribbon